whimsical-seeker/SchoolAIKit-Text-Knowledge-graphs-and-search-chat/README.md

 6. Instantiate a graph object and construct a graph
 7. Construct and display a graph using Pyvis and seaborn.

-Next steps:
+Next Steps:
+The following enhancements are planned for the project:

-1. Improve the enitity recognition and reduce terns like closed curve,positive origin etc.
+Improve entity recognition and reduce ambiguous terms.
-2. Connect the knowledge graph with external Wikipedia KG
+Integrate the knowledge graph with external Wikipedia knowledge graphs.
-3. Create a chatbot
+Develop a chatbot for interactive learning.

 The open source community has been helpful have been able to rely on github repositories and open licences as given below (rahulnayak, MIT license)

-Installation guides:
-1. Ollama set up
-2.

 Please note that